vishal03121/flash_cabs/README.md

 1. For code view init.py
 2. Code file is dependent on data_files and images folder.
 3. To run the executable file navigate to init folder and run init.exe
+4. To understand the flow of the program check the "Architectural Diagram.jpg".